hturnbull93/makers_notes/week_notes/week1.md

 I will move towards the **Test-drive a simple program using objects and methods** goal by doing the following:

 - [ ] Complete the [TDD process skills workshop](https://github.com/hturnbull93/makers_notes/blob/master/skills_workshops/TDD_process.md)

+---

+## Thursday

+**Learning Objective & Achievement Plan**

+I will move towards the **Test-drive a simple program using objects and methods** goal by doing the following:

-- [ ] Complete the Test Driving Exercises practical
+- [ ] Continue working on the [TDD process skills workshop](https://github.com/hturnbull93/makers_notes/blob/master/skills_workshops/TDD_process.md)

 ---